Matamgi Manipur: Soundtrack

 Aribam Syam Sharma composed the soundtrack for the film and Khuraijam Phulendra and M. K. Binodini Devi wrote the lyrics.
 The playback singers are Chongtham Kamala, Arambam Jamuna and Aheibam Budhachandra.
-The gramophone records were done by H.M.V.
+The gramophone records were done by His Master's Voice.

 Books

 Bobby Wahengbam wrote a book on the film titled Matamgi Manipur: The First Manipuri Feature Film.
 For the book, he won the Golden Lotus (Swarna Kamal) Award for Best Book on Cinema at the 65th National Film Awards held in 2018.

 In popular culture

-Haobam Paban Kumar made a documentary film named as The First Leap.
+Haobam Paban Kumar made a documentary film named as The First Leap in 2008.
 It is about the get together of the cast and crew of Matamgi Manipur on a fine day in the 2000s, watching the movie, recollecting the sweet memories and having lunch.